matter-labs/tutorials/Guides/API3_paymaster_quickstart.md

 This tutorial shows you how to build a custom paymaster that allows users to pay fees with any ERC20 token.
 You will:

-- Create a paymaster that assumes a single unit of an ERC20 token is enough to cover any transaction fee.
+- Create a paymaster that will take mockUSDC as gas to cover the transaction cost.
-- Create the ERC20 token contract and send some tokens to a new wallet.
+- Create the mockUSDC token contract and send some tokens to a new wallet.
-- Send a `mint` transaction from the newly created wallet via the paymaster.
-Although the transaction normally requires ETH to pay the gas fee, our paymaster executes the transaction in exchange for 1 unit of the ERC20 token.
+- Send a `greet` transaction to update the greeting from the newly created wallet via the paymaster.
+Although the transaction normally requires ETH to pay the gas fee, our paymaster executes the transaction in exchange for the same USDC value.
 - Utilize API3 Data Feeds within a paymaster.

 ## Prerequisites